wjbg/panalyze/README.md

   heating run)
 - A `Measurement` class that represents a full measurements that includes multiple `Segments`
-- A `Baseline` class to represent a baseline used to determine the enthalpy under a peak.

 The `Segment` and `Measurement` have a method to load data from a CSV file exported from the TA TRIOS software.
 These CSV files should have